microsoft/vscode-eslint/README.md

   - `enable` - show open lint rule documentation web page in the quick fix menu. `true` by default.

 - `eslint.format.enable` (@since 2.0.0): uses ESlint as a formatter for files that are validated by ESLint.
 If enabled please ensure to disable other formatters if you want to make this the default.
 A good way to do so is to add the following setting `"[javascript]": { "editor.defaultFormatter": "dbaeumer.vscode-eslint" }` for JavaScript.
 For TypeScript you need to add `"[typescript]": { "editor.defaultFormatter": "dbaeumer.vscode-eslint" }`.
+- `eslint.onIgnoredFiles` (@since 2.0.10): used to control whether warings should be generated when trying to lint ignored files.
+Default is `off`.
+Can be set to `warn`.
 - `editor.codeActionsOnSave` (@since 2.0.0): this setting now supports an entry `source.fixAll.eslint`.
 If set to true all auto-fixable ESLint errors from all plugins will be fixed on save.
 You can also selectively enable and disabled specific languages using VS Code's language scoped settings.
 To disable `codeActionsOnSave` for HTML files use the following setting:

 ```json